 Tesla Model Y is equipped with dual motors making around 384-470 hp.
 The base variant can reach zero to 60 mph in 4.4 seconds.
 However, the performance trim can breach the 60 mph mark in about 3.6 seconds.
 These are mind-blowing stats for a 7-seater vehicle.

-Tesla Model Y comes with a slightly smaller battery pack as compared to other Tesla models.
-It is offered in two different battery packs.
-The standard version is laced with a 57.5 kWh battery, and the upper variants have a 75 kWh battery.
-Due to the smaller battery size, it can be charged from 10 to 80% in less than 25 minutes on a Tesla supercharger.
+The Tesla Model Y features a slightly smaller battery pack compared to other Tesla models.
+It comes in two different battery pack options.
+The standard version includes a 57.5 kWh battery, while the upper variants come with a 75 kWh battery.
+The smaller battery size allows for a 10 to 80% charge in less than 25 minutes on a Tesla supercharger.

 Read the full review of the Tesla Model Y.

 if you want to know the difference between the Tesla Model X and Y.